Jayasurya07-B/demo/README.md

          after 2-3 years of experience .I wish to do ug in abroad.
 And it sounds like i need tons of knowledge so please guide me sir
          I am bio student so please teach me in your best way.
 Sir and I also want to compete with IIT like students.
-         Sir and i also want to know doing ms in abroad is worth
+         Sir and i also want to know doing ms in abroad is worth My family is  kind and funny and understandable members.AS i am a single child .
+So my parents are so friendly and soft.Especially my father he is always my first firend.since my both parents leave for work .So my grandparents take care of me.I love my grandma so much .